ratufacturing/fossea_archive/README.txt

 lbrynet start

 4. Run the Python file
-#Download the python file from the Github, and open a terminal in the folder you download it to.
+#Download the python file from the Github at https://github.com/ratufacturing/fossea_archive/blob/main/fossea_archive.py, and open a terminal in the folder you download it to.
 Run it with
 python fossea_archive.py
 #Enter the download directory- where you want your files to go.
 For example:
 C:\Users\%Username%\Documents\LBRYDL